tokenized/cordova-plugin-system-unlock/README.md

 unlocking behavior of secrets, and exporting additional JS functions for checking whether a stored secret already exists, and deleting secrets.

+Please consult [`SystemUnlock.js`](www/SystemUnlock.js) for more details of the available functions and options.

+## Requirements

+This plugin will not work on OS versions prior to:

+- iOS version 14.5
+- Android 9 (API level 28)

+On Android, unlocking with the system password/PIN/pattern is only supported on Android 11 and later.
+All supported versions of iOS support fallback to the system passcode.

 ## Under construction!

 This fork has been developed to support the